-Some states—California, Colorado, Hawaii, Maine, Massachusetts, New Jersey, New York, Vermont, and Washington—have already ruled to stop the manufacturing and use of products containing HFCs, including spray foam insulation.
-As such, Versi-Foam® has created a new formula that uses hydrofluoroolefins (HFOs), a blowing agent that has a lower global warming potential (GWP).
+Before the official ruling took hold, some states already ruled to stop the manufacturing and use of products containing HFCs, including spray foam insulation.
+These states include California, Colorado, Hawaii, Maine, Massachusetts, New Jersey, New York, Vermont, and Washington.
+As such, Versi-Foam® created a new formula that uses hydrofluoroolefins (HFOs), a blowing agent that has a lower global warming potential (GWP).

 While the cost to manufacture this material is higher, its price should come down over time as more states put into place this new regulation and more companies begin to produce HFOs.
-Be sure to check your local regulations to make sure you find and order the correct product for you.
-No matter where you live, however, Versi-Foam®’s environmentally-friendly products are energy efficient, LEED-certified, and readily available to you.
+Be sure to check your local regulations to make sure you order the right product for your area.
+No matter where you live, Versi-Foam®’s environmentally-friendly products are energy-efficient, LEED-certified, and readily available to you.